smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M07_control_access_to_files/7_lab_control_access_to_files.md

 * Applying different permission schemes for private, shared, and public content

 > This lab teaches you to **proactively control file access**, minimizing security risks and enabling proper collaboration in multi-user environments.

----

-✅ Let me know if you'd like:

-* 🧠 A quiz based on this lab
-* 📥 Markdown export for GitHub
-* ⏭️ Next lesson: *Use Access Control Lists (ACLs) for Advanced Permissions*

-You're mastering Linux file access like a cybersecurity pro, Shahid 🔐📂 Keep it up!